 The extent of invasion will be described in your report as follows:

-Why is this important?
 The extent of invasion plays a very important role in the staging of urothelial carcinoma (see Pathologic stage below) and is the most important feature when determining the type of treatment that will be offered.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.

-Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
-The movement of cancer cells from the tumour to another part of the body is called metastasis.
+Tumour cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
+The movement of tumour cells from the tumour to another part of the body is called metastasis.

-Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
+Before tumour cells can metastasize, they need to enter a blood vessel or lymphatic.
 This is called lymphovascular invasion.

-Why is this important?
-Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.
+Lymphovascular invasion increases the risk that tumour cells will be found in a lymph node or a distant part of the body such as the lungs.

 Lymph nodes are small immune organs located throughout the body.
-Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+Tumour cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
+The movement of tumour cells from the tumour to a lymph node is called a metastasis.